-Ancora High School has a 30 day "worry free guarantee", meaning a student can request, in writing via U.S. Postal Service to the Ancora High School corporate office at 2241 S. Watson Rd, Building 181, Arlington, TX 76010 or via email to highschool@ancoraeducation.com a full refund of tuition and fees so long as that request is made before the 30th day of enrollment at Ancora High School.
+Ancora High School has a "worry free guarantee" during the student's Provisional Period, meaning a student can request, in writing, via the U.S. Postal Service to the Ancora High School corporate office at 2241 S. Watson Rd, Building 200, Arlington, TX 76010 or via email to Registrar.Services@ancorahigh.com.
+The Activation Fee is fully refundable for 29 days.
+On the 30th day, students are no longer eligible for a refund of the Activation Fee.
 Enrollment is defined as the first time the student accesses coursework, as showcased through the Learning Management System (LMS) and logs in the Student Information System (SIS).
-No refunds are permitted after the 30th day of enrollment.